Charley Mitchell (boxer): Professional career

 Mitchell toured the United States and Canada with Jake Kilrain, and later Frank "Paddy" Slavin, putting on exhibitions, sometimes daily and sometimes on the same day as one of his fights.
 Mitchell was in Kilrain's corner on 8 July 1889 when he fought John L. Sullivan for the world heavyweight boxing championship.

-Mitchell came from Birmingham, England and fought John L. Sullivan in 1883, knocking him down in the first round.
+Mitchell fought John L. Sullivan in 1883, knocking him down in the first round before the police halted the contest in the third round.
 Their second meeting took place in 1888 on the grounds of a chateau at Chantilly, France in driving rain.
 It went on for more than two hours, at the end of which both men were unrecognisable and had suffered much loss of blood; neither could lift his arms to punch and the contest was considered a draw.

 The local gendarmerie arrived at this point and managed to arrest Mitchell, who spent the next few days in a cell and was later fined by the local magistrate, boxing being illegal in France at that time.
 Sullivan managed to evade the law, swathed in bandages, and was taken back across the English Channel to spend the next few weeks convalescing in Liverpool.
 Mitchell acted as Sullivan's corner man for many years after.

 In 1894 Mitchell fought in his most noteworthy bout, against James J Corbett for the world heavyweight championship.
 Corbett won by KO in the 3rd round, winning $20,000.